 The advice offered below is general in nature and may not be applicable to every case.
-Consultation with an attorney is highly recommended.
+Consultation with a workers’ compensation attorney is highly recommended.
 Reliance on this advice does not represent the formation of an attorney-client relationship in the absence of a fee agreement with Mr. Hillsberg.

 What is Workers’ Compensation?

 Workers’ Compensation is a statutory benefit designed to ensure that Employees who are injured in the course and scope of their employment receive compensation for lost wages and medical care.
 Unlike some other causes of action, there is no allowance for a recovery of pain and suffering or collateral damages.

 However, if the Employer/Insurance carrier violates the Pennsylvania Workers’ Compensation Act, they can be assessed for Penalties.
 Often, WC claims resolve when the injured worker recovers and returns to work.
 However, what if there is no job to return to?
 What if the injured worker is physically unable to return to work?
 These cases usually end in settlement.